Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/bestiary/humanoid/druid.md

 NoteIcon: monster
 BestiaryType: humanoid (any race)
 SourceType: Bestiary
-BookSource: Monster Manual p.
+BookSource: "Monster Manual p.
 346, Curse of Strahd, Princes of the Apocalypse, The Rise of Tiamat, Storm King's Thunder, Tomb of Annihilation, Ghosts of Saltmarsh, Baldur's Gate: Descent Into Avernus, Mythic Odysseys of Theros, Icewind Dale: Rime of the Frostmaiden, Candlekeep Mysteries, The Wild Beyond the Witchlight, Journeys through the Radiant Citadel.
-Available in the SRD.
+Available in the SRD."
 ---
 # [Druid](2-Mechanics/CLI/bestiary/humanoid/druid.md)
 *Source: Monster Manual p.
 346, Curse of Strahd, Princes of the Apocalypse, The Rise of Tiamat, Storm King's Thunder, Tomb of Annihilation, Ghosts of Saltmarsh, Baldur's Gate: Descent Into Avernus, Mythic Odysseys of Theros, Icewind Dale: Rime of the Frostmaiden, Candlekeep Mysteries, The Wild Beyond the Witchlight, Journeys through the Radiant Citadel.
 Available in the SRD.*